meenchen/Intermittent-OS/README.md

 ## Contact

-Thank you for checking out our work!
-Let me know if you have any question or comments for improving our work.
+This project is co-led by Dr. Pi-Cheng Hsiu (Academia Sinica) and Dr. Tei-Wei Kuo (National Taiwan University).
+If you have any question or comments, please the project manager below.

 Contact author: Wei-Ming Chen
 Email: d04922006@ntu.edu.tw